CNES/shareloc/docs/source/user_manual_functions.rst

 - :ref:`Triangulation`
 - :ref:`Rectification Grid Computation`

-Examples can be found in `tests directory <https://github.com/CNES/shareloc/tests/>`_ in source code.
+Examples can be found in `tests directory <https://github.com/CNES/shareloc/tests/>`_ of Shareloc source code.

 Localization
 ============

 Localization means mapping between image coordinates and ground ones using geometric model.

-Localization functions can be called via ``shareloc.localization.Localization`` class, or directly using geometric models.
-It can be schematised as the intersection of a :term:`LOS` and the terrain.
+Localization functions can be called via its class or directly using geometric models.
+It can be simplified as the intersection of a :term:`LOS` and the terrain.

-Following information are needed for localization functions :
+Following information are needed for localization functions:

- * a geometric model
+ * **a geometric model**
- * elevation information, see : :ref:`user_manual_elevation_handling`
+ * **elevation information**, details in :ref:`user_manual_elevation_handling` section.
- * image information in order to use geotransform, see : :ref:`user_manual_conventions`
+ * **image information** in order to use geotransform, details in :ref:`user_manual_conventions` section.
- * epsg code to specify ground coordinate system
+ * :term:`EPSG` **code** to specify ground coordinate system

 ``shareloc.localization.Localization`` class collect these data to set up the localization functions.
 It is possible to use geometric model directly using ``shareloc.grid.Grid`` and ``shareloc.rpc.rpc.RPC`` for advanced used.